unzew/apostles/charter.md

 It is the responsibility of the council to allow the Speaker, Vice Speaker, and Treasurer to submit reports and motions to the council regarding official Apostle business.

 Council members will have the authority and responsibility of voting in the officers of the Order.
 The council will have the authority and responsibility of voting in new members or voting out existing members.

+It is expected that all council members will be familiar with the Chater and by-laws, follow them at all times, and be prepared to answer membership questions.

 The council will have the authority to amend the Charter and by-laws with a majority vote.